iauns/cpm/README.rst

 CPM allows you the flexibility of selecting the most recently used version of a particular module instead of the version you requested.
 This is useful when you are working with externals or modules that require you to only use one version.
-Simply add ``USE_EXISTING_VER TRUE`` to your call to ``CPM_AddModule``.
+Simply add ``USE_EXISTING_VER TRUE`` in your call to ``CPM_AddModule``.
 An example of this is given above in the section on exposing foregin module interfaces.

 Force only one module version
 -----------------------------

-This issues arises, for example, if you are using something like the OpenGL extension wrangler.
-The extension wrangler depends on OpenGL context specific funciton binding.
-So calling 'wrangled' functions from multiple static libraries will cause undue amounts of chaos.
-Most users won't need to worry about this corner case.
-This is a particular affectation of OpenGL's context handling and Extension Wrangler's binding of function pointers.
+As pointed out in the externals section you may force all consumers, indirect or direct, of your module to use only one version.
+Most users won't need to worry about this corner case, but it is required that all externals use this.

-To enforce this during the CMake configure step, include a call to ``CPM_ForceOnlyOneModuleVersion`` anywhere in your module's CMakeLists.txt file.
+Include a call to ``CPM_ForceOnlyOneModuleVersion`` anywhere in your module's CMakeLists.txt file to enforce this.
 Usually this call is made directly after calling ``CPM_InitModule``.

 FAQ
 ===